Find My Cancer Drug

 Afatinib belongs to a class of drugs known as tyrosine kinase inhibitors.
 Tyrosine kinase inhibitors are designed to block the action of a specific enzyme called tyrosine kinase.
-This enzyme plays a big role in the function of cells, and is active in cancer cells to promote tumor growth and progression.
+This enzyme plays a big role in the function of cells, and is active in promoting tumor growth and progression.
 Afatinib works to inhibit the function of two types of tyrosine kinases: epidermal growth factor receptor (EGFR) and Her2, which are "over-expressed" by several types of cancer.
-By blocking the function of these tyrosine kinases, Afatinib may prevent cancer cells from dividing and growing.
+By blocking the function of these tyrosine kinases, afatinib may prevent cancer cells from dividing and growing.

 Afatinib works in tumors with specific abnormalities in EGFR and your healthcare provider will have your tumor tested for these abnormalities before prescribing this medication.

 This medication comes in tablet form that you take by mouth.
 Your healthcare team will tell you how much medication to take.
 Take this medication on an empty stomach, either 1+ hour before or 2+ hours after a meal.
 If you miss a dose, take it as soon as you remember.
 If it is within 12 hours of your next dose, skip the dose and take the next dose at your regular time.
 Do not take 2 doses at the same time to make up for a missed dose.
 If you take too much afatinib, contact your healthcare team or go to the emergency room immediately.

 Certain medications and supplements can interfere with how afatinib works, so be sure to tell your healthcare team about all medications, vitamins and supplements you are taking.